Today, I wanted to discuss the top six myths that affect confidence when speaking in public or presenting at live events.

 These are six myths that people hold about their confidence that really start to affect their ability to show up and present in the most authentic way, and with the most level of empowerment and inspiration to get that audience to be inspired to take some action that changes their lives.

 Each one of these six myths really is just that: it's just a myth.
 And these myths can be busted at any point in time.

-After I've explained each of these myths, I'm going to give you a very simple process that you can use to make sure that they don't effect you any time in the future.
+After I've explained each of these myths, I'm going to give you a very simple process that you can use to make sure that they don't affect you any time in the future.

 Myth 1.
 "Nobody Will Be Interested In What I Have To Say"

-Having trained thousands of presenters now to run workshops and webinars and retreats and live events all over Australia and throughout the world, I know that at some point in time they're going to have a feeling inside themselves, the majority of them, where they actually think that nobody is going to be interested in what they have to say.
+Having trained thousands of presenters now to run workshops, webinars, retreats and live events all over Australia and throughout the world, I know that at some point in time they're going to have a feeling inside themselves, the majority of them, where they actually think that nobody is going to be interested in what they have to say.

 This is just a myth, but it's something that you need to be aware of.

 With any of these six myths, just the awareness of the myth is one of the first steps to being able to deal with it, remove it, and get back to a state of confidence and empowerment.

 Myth number two is, "I don't have experience in the area or not enough knowledge".
 So, I don't have enough experience in the area or I just don't have enough knowledge around this actual topic.
 And if you potentially had a look at the video that we've done on impostor syndrome, we talk a lot about that concept in there.

 But again, this is just a myth.
 And again, the awareness of it is what allows us to remove the energy behind it.